davbo/yara-rs/README.md

 ## Running the demo ##

+The demo shows how a malicious cryptocurrency miner, `cryptonight` can be matched and prevented from running.

-To give the demo (blocking the download of a malicious cryptocurrency miner) a try run the following:
+If you'd like to give it a try run the following:

 ```sh
 yara-rs$ wasm-pack build --target=web
 yara-rs$ python3 -m http.server
 ```

-Now visit http://localhost:8080 and you should see the following the developer console
+Now visit http://localhost:8000/demo/ and you should see the following the developer console:

 ```
 Match against rule: cryptonight
 Error: Matched yara Rule
 ```

+This means the `cryptonight` Wasm file was downloaded, checked against the yara rule and a match was found.
+The Error thrown prevents the file being loaded.

 ## demo-extension ##